LucasJMO/E6Plus/classes/README.md

 ## Thief Acrobat

 A movement and climbing focused sneak attacker who supports his teammates with flanking.
 Understand rules for sneak attack and read the class description carefully.
+Also you should probably understand how the skill Tumble (Acrobatics in this game) works.
 A medium complexity class.

 ## Wizard

 Read the class specification for a few key buffs.
+Overall though it's a wizard, you know the drill.
+Complex.

 ### Credits